fontlabcom/getgo-fonts/docs/zotosans-carian.md

 ---

-## Coto Sans Carian
+## Zoto Sans Carian

-Coto Sans Carian is a design for the Carian script.
+Zoto Sans Carian is a design for the Carian script.

 It contains 53 glyphs, and supports 54 characters from the Unicode blocks: Carian.